In furtherance of good governance - The Hindu

 This refers to the lead article “In furtherance of good governance”(October 25).

 The following observation of Justice J. Chelameswar and Justice A.K.
-Sikri of the Supreme Court of India (September
+Sikri of the Supreme Court of India (September22, 2014) in Vijay Shankar Pandey vs Union of India and Another quoted

 in the article, read with Prime Minister Narendra Modi’s recent statement that